Cdk29/EuRaxess/README.md

 #Key words to create a summary of each job offer. library(data.table)#If none of them if found in the offer the summary will be empty (speed up the search).

-key_words<-c("systematic", "review", "text", "mining", "text") key_words<-c("systematic", "review", "text", "mining", "text", "bioinformatics", "bioinformatician", "data", "machine",
+key_words<-c("systematic", "review", "text", "mining", "text", "bioinformatics", "bioinformatician", "data", "machine",
              "learning", "biology", "medecine", "bioinformatician", "medical")

 #Load the udpipe model :